skr31/SONiC/doc/Persistent_MLOOP.md

 These two files need to be copied to syncd on the tested switch.

-How set ports to MLOOP:
+Two ways to set ports to MLOOP:
+1. Port list - provide a list of ports separates by space

-`persistent_mloop.py --ports port1,port2,..`
+    `persistent_mloop.py --ports port1 port2 ..`

+2. Port range - provide two ports that specify the range to be set, also separated by space

+    `persistent_mloop.py --port-range start_port end_port`

 ## MLOOP Script
 To configure ports to MLOOP persistently, `persistent_mloop.py` will be called with a list of ports to be configured.
-The script will translate the ports to logical ports, call the SDK api as was used before, and will also save the ports to a file.
+The script will translate the ports to logical ports, call the SDK api as was used before, and will also save the ports to a file - `/etc/mlnx/mloop_ports.json`.

 ```
 parse_ports()